hep-mh/flounder/README.md

 <img src="https://hep-mh.com/files/mimetypes/application-x-gzip.png" alt="targz" width="50"/>

 A ``.tar.gz`` file with pre-combiled binaries for x86_64 Debian/Ubuntu can be downloaded from [here](https://hep-mh.com/files/packages/flounder-latest-debian-x86_64.tar.gz).
-After downloading, unpack the file and run the command
+After downloading, unpack the file (preferably in a new directory) and run the command
 ```
 ./flounder
 ```
-in the newly created directory to start the application.
+to start the application.

 Note that this binary might also work on other platforms.
 But further testing is required.
 In case of doubt, use the flatpak version below.